The Cost of Copy Editing (And Budget-Friendly Options)

 If your manuscript is riddled with mistakes, the copy editor has a lot more work.
 This means it will take longer.
 Therefore, it’s always a good idea to do a copy edit of your manuscript yourself before you send it to an editor.

 It’s difficult to gauge how much a copy edit will cost, as it depends on the quality of the writing.
-But to give you some idea, I offer my average rates for copy editing (note that I have the same price for fiction and nonfiction).
+But to give you some idea, below you can find an overview of the prices for a copy edit based on the hourly rate and per word rate for both fiction and nonfiction.
+Note that these are calculated based on the EFA guidelines.
+Some editors may charge less per word or more per hour.

 What if you can’t afford a copy edit?